mkingst/nginx-plus-workshop-docker/README.md

-# nginx-plus-workshop-docker
-Using NGINX Plus as a Load Balancer in Docker
+# Using NGINX Plus as a Load Balancer in Docker